Language Translation

 Introduction and regulations

 Mute swans (Cygnus olor) are an invasive species that have become established in high numbers on many bodies of water in Indiana.
-They can damage our aquatic and wetland ecosystems while acting aggressively toward people, pets, and native wildlife.
+To be considered an invasive, a species must meet both requirements of not being from an area AND causing environmental and/or economic damage.
+Mute swans can damage our aquatic and wetland ecosystems while acting aggressively toward people, pets, and native wildlife.
 However, many people are unaware of the problems mute swans cause but are instead drawn to them because they are a charismatic and beautiful large bird.

-The mute swan is native throughout much of Eurasia.
-It was introduced into the United States in the late 19th century.
+The mute swan is native throughout Europe and Asia, and was introduced into the United States in the late 19th century as an ornamental species for its beauty.
 The species now occupies a large part of the country with the largest populations found around the Great Lakes region and the Atlantic coast.

-Because mute swans are not native to the United States, federal protection for the species under the Migratory Bird Treaty Reform Act was removed in 2004.
-In Indiana, however, mute swans are currently regulated, and a permit from Indiana DNR is required to disturb eggs or to capture or legally take a mute swan, unless it is on property that you own or lease.
+Because mute swans are invasive to the United States, federal protection for the species under the Migratory Bird Treaty Reform Act was removed in 2004;however, in Indiana, mute swans are currently regulated, and a free permit from Indiana DNR is required to disturb mute swans, their nests, and/or eggs on public property.
 Live mute swans may be kept as pets, bred in captivity, and sold without a permit from the DNR, but must be pinioned (i.e., made flightless) and kept in an enclosure that prevents their escape into the wild.
+Private landowners may remove a mute swan causing or threatening to cause property damage or safety concerns at any time without a permit as long as local ordinances are followed.

 Mute Swan at a Glance